-Within the realm of endpoint detection and response (EDR) solutions, Azure Security Center, and Microsoft Defender ATP, I often get asked by customers the following question:
+Within the realm of endpoint detection and response (EDR) solutions, Azure Security Center, and Microsoft Defender for Endpoint, I often get asked by customers the following question:

 How Azure Security Center integrates with Microsoft Defender Advanced Threat Protection (ATP) to protect Windows server machines, do we need a separate license, do we still need access to Microsoft Defender Security Center portal?

 In this article, I will clarify those frequent questions and share with you how Azure Security Center (ASC) integrates with Microsoft Defender for Endpoint, formerly known as Microsoft Defender Advanced Threat Protection (MDATP) so you can harness the power of these solutions.

 Microsoft Defender ATP (MDATP)

 Microsoft Defender for Endpoint is a platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.
 Microsoft Defender ATP is a full endpoint detection and response (EDR) available on a range of operating systems–Windows 10, macOS, Linux (in public preview), iOS and Android (both in private preview).
 The platform offers preventive protection, post-breach detection, and automated investigation and response.
 These alerts indicate attacks, compromises, and other threat indicators which can be automatically or manually remediated.